viega/hatrack/docs/sets.md

 1. If it finds a record, and there is no committment epoch set in the record, it calls `commit_write(record)`.
 This action is taken for any record, even if it is a deletion record.
 2. It returns ⊥ if there is no record, or if the record is marked as a deletion record; and
-3. After we atomically read the (non-hash value) contents of the bucket, we return bottom if the head pointer is NULL (no item has been inserted yet), or if the top record is a deletion record (i.e., has the deletion flag set).
+3. After we atomically read the (non-hash value) contents of the bucket, we return ⊥ if the head pointer is NULL (no item has been inserted yet), or if the top record is a deletion record (i.e., has the deletion flag set).
 4. Otherwise, we return the item field of the top record.

 The linearization point for the **get** operation is still the atomic read of the contents, which in this version is bucket's head pointer (and flags).
-For this to be the case, it's important to know that, once a record is committed, its contents are non-mutable until it's retirement, at which point the only change will be in adding a retirement epoch.
+For this to be the case, it's important to know that, once a record is fully committed, its item and deletion status are non-mutable.

 This algorithm is clearly still wait-free.

 ### The **put** operation
-Bucket acquisition is again the same as with our dictionaries, but otherwise mutation operations are more complicated, in order to support view operations.
-Particularly, our linearization point is different.
+Bucket acquisition is again the same as with our dictionaries, but otherwise mutation operations are more complicated, in order to support view operations, and to support sorting view operations by insertion-time.
+Particularly, our linearization point is different, and we may need to 'help' a delete operation.

 Here are the semantics of the **put** operation, after a bucket is required:

 1. We atomically load the current state of both the flags and the head pointer.

-2. If record stored in the current head pointer does not yet have a committment epoch, we call `commit_write(record)`.
+2. If the record stored in the current head pointer is non-`NULL` and does not yet have a committment epoch, we call `commit_write(record)`.

 3. If a migration is in progress, we help with that, then retry in the newer store.